tencentyun/intlcloud-documents/product/域名与网站/网站备案/常见问题/经营性备案_intl.md

 ### Is there a requirement for registered capital when applying for operational ICP license?
 Generally, at least 1 million RMB registered capital is required, subject to specific requirements of communications administration.

-### How can I apply for operational ICP license?
-Where can I do so?
+### How and where can I apply for the operational ICP license?
 You need to submit the application for operational ICP license to your provincial communications administration.
-Currently, Tencent Cloud only provide assistance with application for operational ICP license for entities in Beijing, Tianjin, Shanghai, Guangzhou, Shenzhen, Chengdu and Chongqing but not entities in other provinces.
-If you have already obtained ICP license, you can go to [Contract Management](https://console.cloud.tencent.com/account/contract) to request contracts that have ICP license.
+Currently, Tencent Cloud provide operational ICP license application assistance  for entities only in Beijing, Tianjin, Shanghai, Guangzhou, Shenzhen, Chengdu and Chongqing but not other provinces.
+If you already obtained ICP license, go to [Contract Management](https://console.cloud.tencent.com/account/contract) to request contracts that have ICP license.

 ### Do I need an ICP license for an operational website that uses servers outside mainland China?
 No.